 Comply with the Uniform Relocation Act (URA) regarding tenants who may be displaced due to construction activities.

 The rental property owner and/or tenant must arrange access to the property for building contractors providing construction services.
-If reasonable and timely access is denied to a building contractor who is making a good faith effort to perform required repairs, the award may be terminated.FloridaCommerce
+If reasonable and timely access is denied to a building contractor who is making a good faith effort to perform required repairs, the award may be terminated.
+The rental property owner and/or tenant must allow for a code inspection requested by FloridaCommerce or Contractor.
+Failure to allow for a code inspection may result in termination of the award.

 During construction, the rental property owner and/or tenant must not interfere in repair areas and must make a reasonable effort to stay away from the construction zone.